robrant/pi-setup/docs/running.md

-If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` (inventory) file within this playboo.
+If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` (inventory) file within this playbook.
 Only change this if you know the IP or have changed the hostname on the raspberry pi.

 #### Configuring multiple Pis?